ucbugg/learn.ucbugg/ucbugg/chapters/basic-rigging.md

 Right now, it seems like we made our chain backwards.
 The idea is we want to treat the lamp poles/base like a leg.
 Its hard to animate this leg right now though.
 If you want to place the base somewhere, you have to repeatedly rotate joints until it looks right.
 Fortunately, Maya can do this for you.
 Its called [Inverse Kinematics](http://en.wikipedia.org/wiki/Inverse_kinematics#Robotics_and_3D_Animation) and you tell it where you want the end of a joint chain to go, and it'll figure out how to rotate all the intermediate joints.

 To create one, **go to __Skeleton->IK Handle Tool__.
-Click on the HeadJnt and then click on the BaseJnt** (we only want to solve to the base, the tip is purely to make it easier to see how the BaseJnt is rotated).
+Click on the HeadJnt and then click on the BaseJnt.
+This order matters! ** (we only want to solve to the base, the tip is purely to make it easier to see how the BaseJnt is rotated).
 Now you have an IK Handle at the base of the lamp.
 You can move it around and see how it works. **Name the handle and put it in the Lamp group**.

 Its a little easier to animate this now, but we still have a separated head, our base rotates when we might not want it to, and we still have to know what to move.
 Our job, as a rigger, involves hiding anything that isn't something we want to be controlled from the animator.
 This keeps problems/bugs/undesirable effects from happening if an animator keys some incorrect attributes.
 So we are going to add controllers to make this lamp even easier and hopefully funner to animate.